joergjo/ServiceFabric-AspNetCore/README.md

 ***

 In order to create your own self-signed certificate(s), follow these steps (this applies to both Kestrel and WebListener):

-1. Create the certificate:
-Launch PowerShell as local administrator, and execute
+1. Launch PowerShell as local administrator, and execute
  `New-SelfSignedCertificate -DnsName localhost -FriendlyName "Service Fabric Development Certificate" -CertStoreLocation "Cert:\LocalMachine\My\"`

-2. Grant `NETWORK SERVICE` (the system account that Service Fabric uses for its "OneBox" dev cluster) access to your certificate's private key:
+2. Grant `NETWORK SERVICE` (the system account that Service Fabric uses for its "OneBox" dev cluster) access to your certificate's private key.
+On Windows 8/Windows Server 2012 or newer, you can run `certlm.msc` to get access to the machine's certificate store.
- Open the Local Machine certificate store (`certlm.msc` if you have Windows 8 or later), and grant `NETWORK SERVICE` read access on your certificate's private key.